Perfect Transfer of enhanced entanglement and asymmetric steering in a cavity magnomechanical system: Results and discussions

-In such a system, there may be asymmetric two-way (even directional) EPR steering between two modes of the subsystem due to the different decay/gain in the $\mathcal{PT}$-like-symmetric scheme and the different coupling sidebands in the anti-Stokes/Stokes processes.
+In such a system, there may be asymmetric two-way (even directional) EPR steering between two modes of the subsystem due to the different decay/gain in the $\mathcal{PT}$-symmetric-like scheme and the different coupling sidebands in the anti-Stokes/Stokes processes.
 As shown in Fig.~\ref{fig3}, we obtain the directional distant steering $a_{2}\rightarrow m$ from photon mode $a_{2}$ to magnon mode $m$, described by $\zeta^{a_{2}\rightarrow m}\neq0$ and $\zeta^{m\rightarrow a_{2}}=0$, i.e., $a_{2}$ can steer $m$ when the steerability disappears in the opposite direction.
 Whereas, in the passive-passive system, the steerability is very tiny (not shown here).
 Generally, the addition of the losses or thermal noises can lead to the one-way steering \cite{steering2,steering4}.
 However, in our model, the gain can bring the obvious steering, which implies the feasibility for adjusting (steering) the state of the YIG sphere by the auxiliary cavity $a_{2}$.
 In addition, such a directional steering is obtained when the magnon and photon modes are driven on different sidebands for the appearance of the obvious distant entanglement.
+Generally speaking, the creation of the asymmetric steering requires an enough strong two-mode quantum correlation and the asymmetric mean numbers of two modes, both of which can be well satisfied in our $\mathcal{PT}$-symmetric-like system.
+The reason is that as the gain in the auxiliary cavity $a_{2}$ strengthen the two-mode correlation via the two-mode-squeezing interaction, such a non-Hermitian $\mathcal{PT}$-symmetric-like system composed of asymmetric spatial distribution of the loss and gain can show obvious difference between the mean quantum numbers of two modes, which is caused by the photonic localization effect \cite{zhang2015giant}.